JanezSedeljsak/network-utils/README.md

 - **Random Graph Model G(n, m)**: This model generates a random graph with `n` nodes and `m` links.
 Each pair of nodes is connected by an edge with equal probability, independent of the other edges.

+  1. Start with n isolated nodes.
+  2. Randomly select two nodes and add an edge between them, repeat this m times.

 - **Configuration Model G({k})**: This model generates a random graph with a given degree sequence `{k}`.
 Each node `i` has `k_i` stubs (half-edges), and pairs of stubs are randomly connected to form edges.
+  1. Start with n isolated nodes, where n is the length of the degree sequence {k}.
+  2. Assign to each node i a number of "stubs" (half-edges) equal to k_i.
+  3. Randomly select two stubs and connect them to form an edge, repeat until all stubs are connected.

 - **Exponential p\*-model** $\mathbf{G(n, {\langle x \rangle})}$: This model generates a random graph with `n` nodes and expected values $\langle xi \rangle$.
 The probability of each possible graph is proportional to the exponential of a graph statistic (such as the number of edges or triangles) multiplied by a parameter.
+  1. Start with n isolated nodes.
+  2. For each possible edge, calculate the probability of its existence based on the exponential of a graph statistic multiplied by a parameter.
+  3. Add the edge to the graph with the calculated probability.

 - **Stochastic Block Model G({C})**: This model generates a random graph with node clusters `{C}`.
 Each node belongs to one cluster, and edges between nodes are generated with probabilities that depend on their clusters.
+  1. Partition the set of n nodes into clusters {C}.
+  2. For each pair of nodes, calculate the probability of an edge between them based on their cluster memberships.
+  3. Add the edge to the graph with the calculated probability.

 - **Hierarchical Model G(H)**: This model generates a random graph with a given node hierarchy `H`.
 The hierarchy is a tree structure, and edges between nodes are more likely if their lowest common ancestor in the hierarchy is closer to them.
+  1. Assign each of the n nodes to a position in the hierarchy H.
+  2. For each pair of nodes, calculate the probability of an edge between them based on their positions in the hierarchy.
+  3. Add the edge to the graph with the calculated probability.

 <h3>Core preiphery</h3>